 The document says, "staff considers that the proposed project does constitute an unusual circumstance.
 The proposed project is of a very large scale compared to other projects constructed on active alluvial fans in the past.
 Although modeling and calculations can be used in an attempt to estimate future scenarios and provide a basis for structural design parameters, these methods are based on assumptions and projections that are

-.
+imprecise and untested in this environment.
 Should these assumptions and calculations be inaccurate, the consequences of flash flood damage or modified sedimentation and erosion rates may be significant" (page 6.9-19).
 BLM and CEC recommend mitigation and minimization measures that they hope will alleviate these worries (we are more doubtful).

 CEC and BLM do seem to understand the consequences of allowing flooding through the project: "Using the concept of low impact development, there would be no storm water diversion or detention systems to divert storm water away from the heliostat fields or to reduce the velocity of storm water as it enters the fields.
 Because the heliostats would be mounted on poles, which would be driven into unconsolidated sediments on the alluvial fan, general erosion, migration of channels, and local scour caused by storm water flows could remove sediment supporting individual poles and cause them to fall to the ground.
 Once on the ground during a storm event, the broken glass associated with the mirrors could further break and be transported downstream.
 Also, the heliostat structure itself and the associated wiring, could be transported downstream.
 Although the security fence located on the downstream side of the proposed project area could stop larger pieces from leaving the property, it would not stop small glass fragments.
 Also, the fence itself could be threatened by storm water flows and could not guarantee the onsite capture of all damaged materials" (page 6.9-27).